Sunday, November 3, 2024

 Another factor that can affect the cooking time is the altitude at which you’re cooking.
 At higher altitudes, the air pressure is lower, which means that water boils at a lower temperature.
 This can cause your stew to take longer to cook.
 To adjust for this, you may need to increase the cooking time or adjust the temperature slightly.

-See also What Beef Cut For Stew
+See also Beef Stew Scones

 How To Check If Your Beef Stew Is Cooked To Perfection